-Leonard was born and raised in Mount Vernon, New York, where he attended the public schools.
-He holds degrees in history from Yale and poetry from the University of Iowa Graduate Writers’ Workshop.
-In 2007, Leonard was awarded an honorary Doctorate of Humane Letters from the Bank Street College of Education.
-He and his wife, the picture-book artist Amy Schwartz, live with their son Jacob in Brooklyn, New York.Download Bio
+Leonard grew up in Mount Vernon, New York, graduated from Yale and the Iowa Graduate Writers’ Workshop and holds an honorary Doctorate of Humane Letters from the Bank Street College of Education.
+He lives in Brooklyn, New York.Download Bio

 Listening for MadeleineA Portrait of Madeleine L’Engle in Many Voices

 Madeleine L'Engle is perhaps best recognized as the author of A Wrinkle in Time, the enduring milestone work of fantasy fiction that won the 1963 John Newbery Medal for excellence in children's literature and has enthralled millions of readers for the past fifty years.

 Randolph Caldecott is best known as the namesake of the award that honors picture book illustrations, and in this inventive biography, leading children’s literature scholar Leonard Marcus examines the man behind the medal.
 In an era when the steam engine fueled an industrial revolution and train travel exploded people’s experience of space and time, Caldecott was inspired by his surroundings to capture action, movement, and speed in a way that had never before been seen in children’s picture books..

 Mr. Lincoln Sits for His Portrait The Story of a Photograph That Became an American Icon

 Mr. Lincoln Sits for His Portrait is a unique middle-grade depiction of America’s sixteenth president, through the story of one famous photograph, written by award-winning author Leonard S. Marcus.